-2 Day Rainbow Mountain Trek or Montaña Arcoiris in Cusco has become one of the top attractions and hikes the most important of Peru.
+2 Day Rainbow Mountain Trek or Montaña Arcoiris (Spanish) has become one of the top natural attractions and most important hikes in Peru.
 Rainbow Mountain, also known as Vinicunca, is hiding off in the Ausangate region until recently.
 It gets its name from the weathered strips of colored minerals that paint the hills like a rainbow.
 Maroon (iron oxide) and gold (iron sulphide), and other resplendent elements.
 It’s also a sacred mountain visited by about 20,000 Quechua pilgrims each year.
 The sacred mountain is Apu Ausangate god.

 The typical trip involves a 3:30 wake-up call, a 4 hour drive to the start, a 5-hour walk along a path following a small communities, lunch and 3-hour trekking to Anata Camp site. the next day wake up early and see the beautiful landscapes of the mountains.
 We contine the trek 4-hour climb up along a path until the high of the mountain, then apprecitate the Rainbow Mountain, take a break 10 min, a 3-hour back down and then the drive to Cusco.